wicker/marketsim/README.md

 # marketsim

 Agent-based model of tokenized carbon storage market.

-Once we get simulation running, future work will include rudimentary UI and graphical outputs.
-Plotly seems a little friendlier than matplitlib.
+### To Do

+- [ ] Figure out what's broken when I try and run it.

+- [ ] In the supplier class, take a random draw of suppliers from [crc_supply.csv](crc_supply.csv) and use two pieces of data in the decision model.

+- [ ] Where to put the supplier import piece - in suppliers.py or in the main simulation.py?

+- [ ] Decide how to build the supplier queue.

+- [ ] Less important: develop a rudimentary UI and in graphical or tabular output, probably using Plotly.

 ### Usage